Cradle Of Filth, Butcher Babies, High Parasite and Black Satellite

 It’s Halloween, the fans, at least some of them, have dressed for the occasion including a splendidly fun Harley Quinn stage hand.
 Brash New Yorker’s Black Satellite are here to very much get this party started.
 Singer Larissa Vale might share Pink’s hairstylist but her vocal is pure horns up metal.
 The music condenses industrial and alt rock into a brew that’s great on the ear and pit whippingly raucous live.
 This is a textbook lesson in how to make the most of a 25 minute opening set.

 There’s a change of mood and pace when High Parasite hit the stage.
 Led by My Dying Bride crooner Aaron Stainthorpe this is a much more, dare we say it, accessible listen.
 The doom pop sound combined with those delicious vocal tones are irresistible.
 There’s a lovely balance to the set with some genuinely heavy moments mixed with subtle gothic splendour.
-Stainthorpe may be the focus but this band are strong in every department.
+Stainthorpe may be the focus, but this band are strong in every department.
 Festival promoters take note, High Parasite need to be on your to book list.

 The ambience changes again thanks to Butcher Babies uncompromising way of playing.
 This is metal concentrate, an undiluted guitar driven rampage.
 Central to the carnage is chaos demon Heidi Shepherd who simply rules the stage and when she starts a circle pit in the crowd herself, off it too.
 The look on the security guys faces is priceless.
 Newer material shows clear progression with cleaner vocals more prominent giving extra depth to the set.
 It’s a brave choice to include the ballad ‘Last December’ but it’s a beautiful addition that shows what a fine singer Shepherd is.
 Rather than kill the mood it only enhances it.
 Butcher Babies have been through so much and have come out of it stronger than ever, without fuss, without public drama.
 They are truly authentic right through to the bone and tonight you daren’t take your eyes off them.
 A headline UK tour would be warmly welcomed.